 What happened if my loved one caused the crash?

 If you’ve lost a loved one in a fatal motorcycle accident in the UK that your loved one caused, unfortunately, it would be unlikely to lead to compensation.
 However, if your loved one contributed to the accident but so did the other party, it may still be possible for eligible claimants to launch a case for compensation.
 Please call our team to get your case assessed for free.
 We would be happy to ascertain whether you could be eligible to claim compensation.

 Statistics For Fatal Motorcycle Accidents

-Look at the graph above, we can see that motorcyclists make up just 1% of the traffic on UK roads, yet they account for 21% of all fatalities caused by a road traffic accident in the UK each year.
+Look at the graph above.
+We can see that motorcyclists make up just 1% of the traffic on UK roads, yet they account for 21% of all fatalities caused by a road traffic accident in the UK each year.
 This means that motorcyclists are approximately 40% more likely to die in a road traffic accident than other motorists.
-To easily visualise numbers, consider the fact that around 30 motorcyclist or pillion passengers die in the UK every day.
+To easily visualise numbers, consider that around 30 motorcyclist or pillion passengers die in the UK every day.

-Accident Claims UK can connect you with fatal motorcycle accident lawyers who will help you to claim wrongful death compensation if you lost a loved one in a motorcycle crash, call us on the number at the end of this page to proceed.
+Accident Claims UK can connect you with fatal motorcycle accident lawyers who will help you claim wrongful death compensation if you lost a loved one in a motorcycle crash.
+Call us on the number at the end of this page to proceed.

 Accident Claims UK can help you prove that a negligent driver was the cause of a loved one’s death and caused a wrongful death fatal motorcycle accident.
-Call us at the number down at the end of this guide to learn how.
+Call us at the number down at the end of this motorcycle accident claims guide to learn how.